Agnes Baynham (1860-1939)

 Census - 1881

-William’s mother and father had been born in the village of Much Marcle, where as an adult his father had worked as a gardener [see also notes, below], and so presumably the Lloyd and Evans families knew each other well.
+William’s mother, father, grandfather and great-grandfather were all from the village of Much Marcle, so presumably the Lloyd and Evans families knew each other well.

 William died at Brisbane in 1929, aged 70.